Hilary Butella, DNP, APRN, PMHNP-BC, FNP-C

-Dr. Johnson is a board-certified, adult behavioral medicine specialist who inspires and empowers motivated individuals to achieve life transformation.
+Dr. Johnson is a board-certified, adult psychiatrist who inspires and empowers motivated individuals to achieve life transformation.
 His passion is helping established and emerging leaders achieve their highest potential and maximize their impact on those around them.

 Dr. Johnson graduated magna cum laude from Bowdoin College and was awarded departmental honors in neuroscience.
 He received his M.D. from Baylor College of Medicine, where he then completed his residency training.
 He served as chief resident at The Michael E. DeBakey Veterans Affairs Medical Center and at The Menninger Clinic.
-He and his wife have two children. christian counseling
+He and his wife live in The Woodlands with their two children. christian counseling